 - Original funding documents—Personal bank statement or letter of financial support from your sponsor.
 All financial documents should be less than one year old.

 F-1 Students Engaged in Post-Completion Optional Practical Training (OPT) must carry:

 - A valid Employment Authorization Card (EAC)

 - Proof of current employment or a job offer letter

-- Valid Form I-20 with a current travel signature (less than six months old on the date of entry)
+- Valid Form I-20 with a current travel signature (less than six months old)